 I used memento pattern to implement saving and loading functionalities.
-For the reason, the memento pattern is an efficient way to store an object without compromising encapsulation.
-Hence, the game states can be easily saved and loaded.
+As the memento pattern is an efficient way to store an object without compromising encapsulation, the game states can be saved and loaded easily.

-Reflect
+Reflection

+In this extension design, my code successfully implemented all required features such as the level, time, score, life, saving and loading.
+Thanks to the extensibility of the code, I was able to make further adjustments and improvements.
+As the given structure is very clear with OOP design principle, it is very easy for developers to extend the code with more features and functions.
+Accordingly, the player will have a more exciting experience of the game, as I added a timer.

-In general, my code successfully implemented all required features such as the level, time, score, life, saving and loading.
-The most outstanding issue is about coupling.
-The old version of the extension work has a high level of the coupling.
-Then, I implement several design principles and design patterns to achieve a low coupling.
-Finally, the coupling is lower than the old version.
-However, it does not achieve a perfect performance.
+However, I also encountered some outstanding issues during the process.
+The most outstanding issue is the coupling.
+When I first added some features, I found that the coupling became very high.
+In order to solve this issue, I implemented several design principles and design patterns to achieve a low coupling.
+For example, I used the observer pattern to replace the previous method.
+Although the coupling is lower than my first attempt, it is still higher than the original one.
+It does not achieve a perfect performance.